Populate the scene with actors#

 _images/hand_drone.jpg

-First, you need to spawn more than one actor using AMS.
+Obviously you need to spawn more than one actor:

 $ parrot-ue4-empty -ams-path="DefaultPath,Pickup:*" -ams-path=RunPath,Jasper